[1] 1 2 3 4

 This works with any type of Vector.

-functions return NA even if a single element is NA, for example mean()
+Some Base R functions return NA even if a single element is NA, for example mean():

 ## [1] NA